See the best of the river from a new perspective – on horseback. Here’s where you should give it a go.

 Note: Just like at Goolwa, you also need a permit to ride around Lake Bonney.
 Check out all the details, including any restrictions, before you head off.

-Residents in the eastern part of the Adelaide Hills (also known as the Eastern Mount Lofty Ranges) know there’s no better spot to head for some great riding than Strathalbyn and its surrounds.
+Regular horse riders in the eastern part of the Adelaide Hills (also known as the Eastern Mount Lofty Ranges) know there’s no better spot to head for some great riding than Strathalbyn and its surrounds.
 With multiple horse clubs in the area, you’re spoilt for choice when it comes to exploring the hills and valleys.

 What’s your top pick for horse riding around the river?
 Let us know in the comments section below.